-User adjustable storage repair speed is a new feature now available in preview that offers more control over the data resync process by allocating resources to either repair data copies (resiliency) or run active workloads (performance).
+User adjustable storage repair speed offers more control over the data resync process by allocating resources to either repair data copies (resiliency) or run active workloads (performance).
 This helps improve availability and allows you to service your clusters more flexibly and efficiently.

 Storage repair speed settings

 The storage speed repair settings are:

 |Low||2||More resources to active workloads|

 Very low to Low settings will allocate more resources to active workloads, allowing the server to complete mission-critical tasks.
 Take caution when changing the setting to Very low, as this may impact the time it takes for storage to regain full resiliency.
 High to Very high settings will prioritize storage resync and repairs, allowing a patch and update cycle to complete faster.
 The default setting is Medium, which ensures a balance of workload and repair prioritization.
 It's recommended to keep the repair speed set to Medium in most cases, unless you have a good reason for prioritizing either resiliency or performance.